KohaAloha/are-we-flying/docs/are we flying copy.md

   <figcaption style="font-style: italic; text-align: center;">Flying planes with Python, you say?</figcaption>
 </figure>

-To allay any concerns: this will not be actually running Python or JavaScript software in the cockpit of a real aircraft in order to effect automated flight: that would kill people.
+To allay any concerns: this will not be actually running Python or JavaScript software in a cockpit of a real aircraft in order to effect automated flight: that would kill people.
 Instead, we're writing a web page that can control an autopilot running in Python that in turn controls a little virtual aeroplane.
-And by "little" I actually mean "any aeroplane in [Microsoft Flight Simulator](https://www.flightsimulator.com/)" because as it turns out, MSFS comes with an API that can be used to both query _and set_ values relating from anything as simple as cockpit lights to something as complex as spawning a fleet of aircraft and making them perform formation flights while making their smoke pattern spell out the works of Chaucer in its original middle English.
+And by "little" I actually mean "any aeroplane in [Microsoft Flight Simulator](https://www.flightsimulator.com/)" because as it turns out, MSFS comes with an API that can be used to both query _and set_ values relating from anything as simple as the current airspeed to something as complex as spawning a fleet of aircraft and making them perform formation flights while making their smoke pattern spell out the works of Chaucer in its original middle English.

 While we're not doing that (today), we _are_ going to write an autopilot for planes that don't have one, as well as planes that do have one but that are just a 1950's chore to work with, like the one in my favourite real-life plane, the [DeHavilland DHC-2 "Beaver"](https://en.wikipedia.org/wiki/De_Havilland_Canada_DHC-2_Beaver), originally made by DeHavilland but these days made by [Viking Air](https://www.vikingair.com/viking-aircraft/dhc-2-beaver).
 Specifically, the float plane version, which flies between [Vancouver](https://www.openstreetmap.org/relation/2218280) and Eastern [Vancouver Island](https://www.openstreetmap.org/relation/2249770) and locations dotted around the [Strait of Georgia](https://www.openstreetmap.org/relation/13321885)).
 I don't have a pilot's license, but the nice thing about tiny flights is that you regularly get to sit in the copilot seat, and enjoy beautiful British Columbia from only 300m up.